holunda-io/bpm-ai-connectors-camunda-8/README.md

 On Windows, use WSL to run the command.

-The Wizard will prompt you for your preferences, create an .env file and download and start the docker-compose.yml.
+The Wizard will guide you through your preferences, create an .env file, and download and start the docker-compose.yml.

 ### 🖱 Use Element Templates in your Processes